 Location: Salas Camp is in the southern sector of the Maasai Mara National Reserve near the confluence of the Sand and Keekerok Rivers.
 The nearest airstrip is Keekorok, about a 30 minute drive away.
 Salas Camp is 250kms from Nairobi, about a 5 hour drive.

 Rooms: There are 7 luxury tents, including 2 family tents and 2 honeymoon tents, and the camp accommodates a maximum of 16 guests.
 1 honemoon tent and 1 family tent are on the Keekorok side, the others are located on the forest side.
 All tents are en-suite with hot and cold running water, flush toilets and showers.
 Toiletries are provided, as are towels and bathrobes.
 You’ll have a ‘gym in a bag’ with a skipping rope, exercise card and yoga mat, and a torch.
-Each tent has glass doors leading out to a private deck with a hammock.
-4 of the tents (the 2 honeymoon tents, 1 family tent and 1 luxury tent) have plunge pools.
+Each tent has glass doors leading out to a private deck with a hammock and plunge pool.

 Activities: Game drives and nature walks by the Sand River, bird watching and star gazing.
 Hot air balloon rides can be arranged but need to be booked in advance.
 The annual wildebeest migration can be experienced at Salas from July to October.
 Volleyball is a popular pastime.